saif01/shared_host_laravel_vue_business_website/PROJECT_STRUCTURE.md

 - Product pages feature modern, clean design suitable for business/industrial websites
 - Admin and public folders are organized by feature for better maintainability
 - File uploads are stored in public directory for easy access
+- Dashboard includes AI-powered insights and real-time analytics with Chart.js
+- All statistics endpoints support time-series data for trend analysis
 - Additional admin and public components can be added incrementally